Canton of Geneva: Counts of Geneva (11th–15th centuries)

 At the same time, the county was in a continuous power struggle with the House of Savoy, which by the middle of the 12th century governed a vast principality centred on the control of the main mountain passes of the western Alps.
 By the beginning of the 13th century, the Counts of Geneva were facing an alliance of the Maison de Faucigny, de Gex, as well as the counts of Savoy.
-After several decades of wars of the gebenno-faucigneran conflict of 1205-1250, the counts of Geneva lost all their main lands and fortresses.
-In the Treaty of Paris (1355), Savoy is awarded the Faucigny and Gex, leaving the counts of Geneva as secondary regional actors.
-After the death of antipope count Robert in 1394, the county passes to the house of Thoire-Villars, who were related to the house of Geneva.
-However, some of the local nobility was displeased with the outcome and, profiting from the situation, the County of Geneva finally disappears when it is sold to Amadeus VIII of Savoy for 45,000 gold francs on 5 August 1401.The count of Savoy then restarts the conflict with the Bishops of Geneva as he intends to retake control of the city and make it the count's capital.
-He initially fails in this task, but Amadeus VIII manages to get elected as antipope Felix V in 1439.
-When Bishop François de Metz dies in 1444, Amadeus becomes the administrator of the bishopric and becomes de facto, but not de jure, ruler of the city.
+After several decades of wars of the gebenno-faucigneran conflict of 1205–1250, the counts of Geneva lost all their main lands and fortresses.
+In the Treaty of Paris (1355), Savoy was awarded the Faucigny and Gex, leaving the counts of Geneva as secondary regional actors.
+After the death of antipope count Robert in 1394, the county passed to the house of Thoire-Villars, who were related to the house of Geneva.
+However, some of the local nobility was displeased with the outcome and, profiting from the situation, the County of Geneva finally disappeared when it was sold to Amadeus VIII of Savoy for 45,000 gold francs on 5 August 1401.